Department of History and Philosophy

 GEOG 433 (3) Geography of Latin America.
 Examination of the geographical characteristics of Latin America.

 GEOG 449 (3) Geography of Asia.
 Exploration of the continent of Asia as a geographical region.

 GEOG 452 (3) History and Development of Geographical Thought.
 Traces the development of geographical thought and the discipline from Ancient Egypt to the present.

-HIST 201 (3) United States History I. A survey of American society from the Colonial period to Reconstruction that emphasizes its political, cultural, social and economic developments.
+HIST 201 (3) United States History I. A survey of society from the Colonial period to Reconstruction emphasizing political, cultural, social, and economic development.

 HIST 202 (3) United States History II.
-A survey of American society since Reconstruction that emphasizes its political, cultural, social and economic developments.
+A survey of society since Reconstruction emphasizing political, cultural, social, and economic development.